erik-leven/sharepoint-online-auth/README.md

     - password:    Your password
     - scopes:      Is needed, specify the name of the scope.
 Should be provided by the Azure admin
     - kwargs:      See docs for [msal.PublicClientApplication][https://msal-python.readthedocs.io/en/latest/]

+  - Returns:
+    - The autentication payload, including the access-token